jorgsiq/saicc-website/README.md

 ![](header.png)

-Website development for the Academic Week of Computational Sciences / SAICC, event at Federal University of Rio Grande
+Website development for the Academic Week of Computational Sciences (SAICC), event at Federal University of Rio Grande

 ## Built With
 * HTML5